-Prior to sampling, a training was held in August at GMCG's Conservation Center with NH Fish & Game for new teachers and volunteers in the program.
+Prior to sampling, a training was held in September at GMCG's Conservation Center with NH Fish & Game for new teachers and volunteers in the program.
 A training session was also held at each school for students during a scheduled classroom period and consisted of the following components: macroinvertebrate identification skills; biomonitoring and macroinvertebrate tolerance levels; macroinvertebrate sampling protocols; and an introduction to watersheds; riparian ecosystems; and aquatic food chains.
 Additionally, student volunteers were trained to collect and record supplementary data for physical and chemical parameters of the rivers/streams, including: habitat assessments; stream measurements; pH; conductivity; temperature; and dissolved oxygen.

-In 2021, GMCG staff and AmeriCorps members also piloted microplastics sampling as part of the program.
-Students were introduced in the classroom to the concept of microplastics in the environment and were able to collect water samples during the field day which were analyzed in GMCG's water quality lab.
+In 2022, GMCG staff and AmeriCorps members also incorporated microplastics sampling as part of the program for the second year.
+Students were introduced in the classroom to the concept of microplastics in the environment and were able to collect water samples during the field day which were analyzed in GMCG's water quality resource center.
 Students collected a sample by placing a plankton net in an area with moving current.
 The net was left in the current for at least five minutes, and was then retrieved, a water sample was collected and transferred to a glass storage container.
-A second net was left undisturbed in the current for one hour.
-In the GMCG lab, 100 mL of each sample was filtered through a Buchner funnel with a 0.45 $\mu$ m filter.
+In the GMCG lab, 100 mL of each sample was filtered through a Buchner funnel with a 0.45 μ m filter.
 After filtering, the filter paper was transferred to a glass plate for observation.
 The first sample was examined by students in the classroom using a white light microscope.
-10 mL of 10 $\mu$ g Nile Red solution was added to the second sample.
+10 mL of 10 μ g Nile Red solution was added to the second sample.
 This sample was then examined in the GMCG water quality lab using a microscope equipped with blue light and an orange filter.
 Under these lighting conditions, nonpolar particles (i.e. plastic) treated with Nile Red will appear fluorescent.